joshsj/dsa/notes/binary-trees.md

 A binary tree is balanced when any node's left and right children have the same height.

+A binary tree is complete when the children of all nodes are left-most; i.e., if a node has only one child, it must be `left`.

 ## Complexity

 Binary trees have an additional time complexity based on their height